-- b) When a portion of the trip has been made and the passenger elects to continue to destination by travel not arranged by carrier, the amount of refund of the unused portion will be prorated based on mileage. - c) When a schedule irregularity within carrier's control results in the passenger travelling in a lower class of service than that purchased: - i.
+a) Air Canada will refund the unused portion of the ticket or, if passenger is not at point of origin, refund the ticket and provide passenger with a confirmed reservation back to the point of origin that accommodates passenger's needs.
+When a portion of the trip has been made and the passenger elects to continue to destination by travel not arranged by carrier, the amount of refund of the unused portion will be prorated based on mileage.

+- b) When a Schedule Irregularity or denial of boarding results in the passenger travelling in a lower class of service (downgrade) than that purchased: - i.
 If the passenger is notified of the change of class of service more than 7 days prior to departure, Air Canada will refund the fare difference, if any; - ii.
 If the passenger is notified of the change of class of service 7 days prior to departure or less, Air Canada will refund the passenger as follows: